mvolkmann/blog/src/swift/why-swift.md

 ### Classes

 Classes are "reference types".
-Multiple variables can refer to the same instance and passing an instance to a function passes a reference rather than a copy.
+Multiple variables can refer to the same instance, and passing an instance to a function passes a reference rather than a copy.

 Here is an example of defining a class, creating an instance, and using it.